ninotsanka/credential-recovery1/README.md

 <br />

 <p>
+<b>2.1</b>
-To "break" the vm, type the wrong password 3-4 times in a row, the account should lock.
+<p>To "break" the vm, type the wrong password 3-4 times in a row, the account should lock.
 </p>
 <br />